How Not to Create a Capsule Wardrobe

 Then refer to your list and go through the process of eliminating things you don't really want or need, determining new things you want or need, and prioritizing based on you budget.
 Finally, only purchase solely what ends up left on the list.

 When you schedule your shopping excursions they become important events that you can thoughtfully prepare for vs. a bunch of random one-off impulse buys.

 KNOW YOUR STYLE

-In the capsule wardrobe course I address the importance of understanding your aesthetic and having go-to brands that work well with your style.
+In our Capsule Wardrobe course we stress the importance of understanding your aesthetic and having go-to brands that work well with your style.
 This is because needy objects tend to be items that fall outside of your normal purchasing habits leading to a major blind spot.

-Though I discuss needy objects mostly within the context of your capsule wardrobe, it’s important to know that this situation can happen within other categories as well (such as home decor).
+Though we discuss needy objects mostly within the context of your capsule wardrobe, it’s important to know that this situation can happen within other categories as well (such as home decor).